PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/MassRelease.md

 ### Instructions

-1. You must in the box system.
+1. You must be in the box system.
 2. The cursor must be over the 1st Pokémon in the box. (top-left corner)
 3. The cursor must be red. (not blue or green)
 4. Start the program in the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md).

    > Once started, this program will release the specified number of boxes consecutively starting from the current box.

-### Required Parameters:
-- `BOXES_TO_RELEASE`: You must specify the number of boxes to release.

 ### Safety Recommendations:
 See [Maximizing Switch Stability](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Appendix:-MaximizingSwitchStability).